vmware-tanzu/tanzu-dev-portal/README.md

 `hugo new videos/my-video.md -k video`

+### Images
+All images are stored under `static/images`.
+Images should be placed in the directory that matches the content that they'll be displayed in (ie. a Spring guide would have images in `static/images/guides/spring`).
+Finally, an image placed in `diagrams` will have a border added around it for visibility.
+If the image is not a diagram, they should be placed in `screenshots`.

 ### Netlify CMS
 If you're not familiar with writing Markdown or submitting pull requests, you may request access to Netlify CMS which provides a web-based interface for writing content.
 Please reach out in the #tanzu-dev-portal channel on Slack.